cumbof/hdlib/README.md

 ## Support and contributions

-Long-term discussion and bug reports are maintained via GitHub Issues, while code review is managed via GitHub Pull Requests.
+Long-term discussion and bug reports are maintained via [GitHub Issues](https://github.com/cumbof/hdlib/issues), while code review is managed via [GitHub Pull Requests](https://github.com/cumbof/hdlib/pulls).

 Please, (i) be sure that there are no existing issues/PR concerning the same bug or improvement before opening a new issue/PR; (ii) write a clear and concise description of what the bug/PR is about; (iii) specifying the list of steps to reproduce the behavior in addition to versions and other technical details is highly recommended.

+For additional information about how to contribute, please visit the [CONTRIBUTING](https://github.com/cumbof/hdlib/blob/main/CONTRIBUTING.md) section.

 Copyright © 2022 [Fabio Cumbo](https://github.com/cumbof).
 See [LICENSE](https://github.com/cumbof/hdlib/blob/main/LICENSE) for additional details.